thebishalthapa/Exam-Management/README.md

-# Marks management is a simple approach to generate report card of exam
+# Report generator is a simple approach to generate and print reports of exam for high schools and for samll educationao institution.
-Marks management is a simple approach to generate report card of exam
+Report generator is a simple approach to generate and print reports of exam for high schools and for samll educationao institution.

-The  system is easy to configure and extend for a developer, but also very efficient and scalable.
-Moreover, the technology that is used (Java,Spring MVC,Hibernate,AJAX,JSON and others) ensures high reliability of the framework.
+The  system is easy to configure and extend for a java developer.
+Moreover, the technology that is used (Java,Spring MVC,Hibernate,AJAX,JSON).

 <b> Project Screen Shot </b>
 <p align="center">